Diamondbacks vs. Rockies Player Props Betting Odds

-Corbin Carroll and Charlie Blackmon are among the players with prop bets available when the Arizona Diamondbacks and the Colorado Rockies square off at Coors Field on Friday (first pitch at 8:40 PM ET).
+Oddsmakers have set player props for Corbin Carroll, Kris Bryant and others when the Arizona Diamondbacks visit the Colorado Rockies at Coors Field on Saturday at 8:10 PM ET.

 Bet on this matchup or its props with DraftKings!